 Taxes when letting a property

 When you’re letting a property, you will need to pay tax on the profits you make.
-The tax due is different depending on whether the property is personally owned or company owned.
-Generally, private landlords will pay income tax and limited company landlords corporation tax on profits.
+In this chapter, we'll explore the differences in tax depending on whether the property is personally owned or company owned.

 Income tax